Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 And with the Republicans attacking remote work, things are only going to get worse in that regard… that and you’ll have to deal with that manager who keeps harassing you.
 Not to mention, it’s a serious disability justice issue.

-Limiting spread includes not only clean air, but also effective vaccine protection.
+Limiting spread includes not only clean air but also adequate vaccine protection…

 And as we learn more about the cumulative damage COVID infections cause, vaccines that only protect from hospitalization and death are not sufficient to reduce the risk of long-term damage to our families.